andotherstuff/funnel/README.md

 # Funnel

-A high-throughput Nostr relay backend for video sharing apps, built with Rust and ClickHouse.
+A high-throughput Nostr analytics backend for video sharing apps, built with Rust and ClickHouse.

 ## Overview

 Funnel is the analytics and search layer for a Vine-style video sharing app built on Nostr.
-It sits alongside [strfry](https://github.com/hoytech/strfry) (which handles the core Nostr protocol) and provides:
+It ingests events from an external relay and provides:

 - **Video stats** — reaction counts, comment counts, reposts
 - **Search** — find videos by hashtag or content